Describing the Albertina is challenging. Is it an art museum inside a palace? Or a palace inside an art museum? The happy answer is…both.

 (The museum from below)

-As well as pulling in loans from various prestigious institutions for the exhibitions, the Albertina also draws on its own in-house art collection.
+As well as pulling in loans from various prestigious institutions for temporary events, the Albertina also draws on its own in-house art collection.

 Actually, collection is perhaps too small a word.